Self-Solemnization in Colorado – A Step-by-Step Guide

 Read more on how to include your family on your self solemnizing elopement!

 The average wedding in Colorado runs $39,808 in 2025.
-Officiants alone can add $300 to $500+ on top of that, and if you want someone who’s actually willing to hike with you, that number climbs fast.
+Officiants alone can add $300 to $500+ on top of that, and if you want someone who’s actually willing to hike with you to a remote location, that number climbs fast.
 Self-solemnizing costs you nothing beyond your $30 marriage license.
-That’s real money back in your pocket — money that can go toward a better Airbnb, a killer dinner after your ceremony, or putting more of your budget into the photography you’ll actually have forever.
+That’s money back in your pocket that can go toward a better Airbnb, a killer dinner after your ceremony, or putting more of your budget into the photography you’ll actually have forever.

 This Colorado tradition runs deep, just like the roots of those majestic mountain trees.
 Self-solemnization in Colorado goes back to the 1800s.
 It was built into the state’s DNA from the start, rooted in the same independent spirit that drew people out here in the first place.
 Getting married on your own terms, in these mountains, without anyone else telling you how to do it?
 That’s pretty on brand for Colorado!
 It’s one of the things I love most about this state!